craigbro/practice/resources/posts/my_introduction_to_coops.md

 developing my ideas some more, and in more concrete terms, and finding other people.

-I spent the day following the breadcrumbs they provides, and here are the results:
+I spent the day following the breadcrumbs they provided, and here are the results:

 # Definitions of Worker Cooperatives